GSA/fpkilint/docs/cpct_user_help.md

 <body>
 <h2 id="what">What is the Certificate Profile Conformance Tool (CPCT)?</h2>

 <p>Do you often need to analyze Federal PKI certificates for conformance to certificate profiles?
-If your answer is <i>yes</i>, then the Certificate Profile Conformance Tool (CPCT) is for you.</p>
+If your answer is yes, then the Certificate Profile Conformance Tool (CPCT) is for you.</p>

 <p>CPCT is a friendly tool that instantly analyzes a certificate and displays conformance test results.
 Not only that&nbsp;-&nbsp;CPCT clearly explains the reason for any nonconformance.
-What's more, you can download a formatted Test Report (.xls or .pdf) to submit as part of a Federal PKI Annual Review package or retain for your organization's needs.</p>
+What's more, you can download a Test Report (.xls or .pdf) to submit as part of a Federal PKI Annual Review package or retain for your organization's needs.</p>

 <ul style="list-style-type:disc">
 <li><a href="#who">Who Needs CPCT?</a>